 I often hear riders talking about ‘not having gone fast enough’ into a jump they were unable to successfully clear.
 While speed is one component of jumping successfully, we can actually jump the same jumps at many different speeds, all with the same outcome in terms of distance.

 What affects us most when jumping isn’t outright speed, but whether we are accelerating, decelerating, or moving at a constant speed.
-Of course we can use other more advanced techniques such as scrubbing to allow us to hit jumps at higher than normal rates of speed while not over jumping as are able to blow off energy by turning up the jump.
+Of course we can use other, more advanced techniques such as scrubbing to allow us to hit jumps at higher than normal rates of speed while not over-jumping, as we are able to blow off energy by turning up the jump.
 But for the sake of this particular post, we are going to focus on the basic element of creating acceleration into a jump so that we aren’t completely reliant on hitting jumps at super high speeds in order to clear them.

 When I’m teaching on jump lines in bike parks, I often follow riders and watch them repeatedly come up short on jumps.
 When we get to the bottom, they typically apologize for making me come up short as well.
-In most instances, I’m actually able to clear the jumps at the speed they are going by creating some last second acceleration up – and compression into the jump ramp.
+In most instances, I’m actually able to clear the jumps at the speed they are going by creating some last-second acceleration up – and compression into the jump ramp.
 Often riders end up decelerating while jumping out of fear or intimidation.
 This is often because they are approaching a given jump much more quickly than they might need to with proper technique.
 Riders often grab some brake right before the jump or move slightly back from center on take-off.
-Both of these actions create deceleration and less than optimal flight distance for the speed they are traveling.
+Both of these actions create deceleration and less-than-optimal flight distance for the speed they are traveling.

-When I’m teaching riders who are struggling with distance, I typically have them slow down into jumps which are safe to come up short on (start with table top jumps – not doubles).
+When I’m teaching riders who are struggling with distance, I typically have them slow down into jumps that are safe to come up short on (start with table top jumps – not doubles).
 The act of slowing down well before the jump gives them the confidence needed to ‘stand into’ the jump with hips squarely over feet.
 This usually results in more distance with less speed, and a very happy rider.

 To start working with this, be sure to find jumps suitable for your level, and safe to come up short on.
-Gradually slow down and try to stay active over you own feet.
+Gradually slow down and try to stay active over your own feet.
 Before you know it you will be jumping big jumps cleanly without fear.